modulusphp/hibernate/README.md

 Getting Started
 ---------------

+#### Logging

+Hibernate's logger, is meant to be a replacement of @atlantisphp's `telemonlog` package.
+Built on top Monolog, you get a more stable and widely supported logging library.

+> See the config `logging.php` for more information

 #### Queue Worker (alpha)

 The Queue Worker allows you to easily execute tasks in the background.
 This is done by using Supervisor.